-In the high tide and low tide chart, we can see that the first high tide was at 3:20 h and the next high tide at 15:35 h.
-The first low tide was at 9:00 h and the next low tide will be at 21:25 h.
+In the high tide and low tide chart, we can see that the first high tide was at 1:50 h and the next high tide will be at 14:10 h.
+The first low tide will be at 8:00 h and the next low tide at 20:05 h.

-The lunar phase is a Waxing Crescent.
-Today we had 7 hours and 43 minutes of sun.
-The solar transit was at 11:59 h and the length of time the moon will be visible will be 8 hours and 17 minutes.
+The lunar phase is a Waning Crescent.
+Today we will have 10 hours and 51 minutes of sun.
+The solar transit will be at 13:00 h and the length of time the moon will be visible will be 13 hours and 1 minutes.

-The tidal coefficient today is 90.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 88 to end the day with a tidal coefficient of 85.
-The tide heights today are 5.6 m, 1.0 m, 5.7 m and 0.9 m.
+The tidal coefficient today is 77, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 80 to end the day with a tidal coefficient of 83.
+The tide heights today are 5.1 m, 1.3 m, 5.1 m and 1.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Leith which is of 6.2 m and a minimum height of -0.1 m.

-The solunar fishing calendar in Leith tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in Leith tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

-from 13:52 h to 15:52 h, very high activity Major period (moon up).
-This period of high activity coincides with sunset; therefore the sun will exercise more influence, resulting in an excellent time for fishing
+from 17:40 h to 18:40 h, high activity minor period (moonset).
+This period also coincides with sunset; therefore the sun will exercise more influence, possibly obtaining greater activity than expected

 Tide timetable for Leith.
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: